fbpx

 BEGINNER NANNIES:

-Beginner nannies are those caregivers with great potential, but limited (if any) in-home nanny experience.
+Beginner nannies are those caregivers with great potential, but limited (if any) in-home experience.
 They are enthusiastic but tend to need more guidance.
 A typical beginner nanny has:

 • Two+ years of childcare experience verifiable with references.
 Their experience is often a combination of daycare or center-based childcare positions, after-school or summer camp positions, and babysitting jobs.